kiryltech/mongodb-indexes-examples/README.md

 ```

 ### Iterating Over Two Indexes
-This scripts demonstrates how MongoDB uses more than one index for optimization of queries.
+This script demonstrates how MongoDB uses more than one index for optimization of queries.

 #### Run
 ```